Zaryn-Ooi/E-commerce-Shipping-Data_Data-Analysis-by-R/README.md

 Analysis:

-Here, we can see customer who bought products that costs below $100 did not made calls to make enquiry for the shipment.
-As seen above, customers who purchased products that costs between $100 to $300 start to made 2 to 7 calls to make enquiry for the shipment.
-In this case, most of these customers made 4 calls to ask for their shipment.
+Here, we can see that customers who bought products that costs below $100 did not made calls to make enquiry for their shipment.

+Customers who purchased products that costs between $100 to $300 start to made 2 to 7 calls to enquire their shipment, in which the average number of customer care calls made by these customers is 4.
+Interesting to note, the number of customer care calls made by these customers start to decrease after 4 calls.

+Customer who purchase products that costs above $300 made 6 to 7 customer care calls to make enquiry for their shipment.
+Reason being is that customer might worry that they will lost shipment that worth more than $300.
-Additionally, the prices of the products in 6 or 7 calls to customer increases to above $300.
-In short, as the cost of the product increases, the number of calls made by customer for shipment enquiry will also increase.
-Reason being is that they might worry that they will lost shipment that worth more than $300.
+In short, as the cost of the product increases, the number of customer care calls made by customer for shipment enquiry will also increase.